gmac/graphql-stitching-ruby/README.md

 type Product { upc:ID! }         # catelog location
 ```

-In the above graph, the Storefront and Catelog locations have different keys that join through an intermediary with both.
+In the above graph, the Storefront and Catelog locations have different keys that join through an intermediary.
 This pattern is perfectly valid and resolvable as long as the intermediary provides boundaries for each possible key:

 ```graphql
 type Product {